 Most Disabled-Friendly Beaches

 Disabled-friendly beaches in the Algarve are designated and publicized as “Accessible Beaches.”
 Not only do they provide ramps, footpaths, and walkways directly to the sand, but they also meet set criteria for restaurant table, bar, and counter heights.
-Accessible Beaches have first-aid posts and disabled toilets and should be equipped with wheelchairs, walking aids, and other equipment capable of being used in the sea as well as on the beach.
+They also have first-aid posts and disabled toilets, and should be equipped with wheelchairs, walking aids, and other equipment capable of being used in the sea as well as on the beach.

 Best Beach Walk

-For a nice long walk on the beach head to Armação de Pêra and park at the Fishermen’s Beach end of the town.
+For a long walk (and a chance to watch fishermen mending their nets) head to Armação de Pêra and park at the Fishermen’s Beach end of the town.
 From here you can walk for miles from the quaint and delightful Nossa Senhora da Rocha church at one end at low tide, along the wide Praia Grande beach, all the way to Albufeira, with the beaches of Salgados and Galé in between.

 For a real hidden beach experience head to Albandeira, near Benagil.
 This is a small cove, quiet and undiscovered, delightfully free of any tourist trappings.